Vallista/Beautiful-React-Redux-Typescript/README.md

 }
 ```

 index.ts combines reducers and saga, and registers actions for external use.
-Let's see how you convert these modules to rootReducher and rootSagas.
+Let's see how you convert these modules to rootReducer and rootSagas.

 **modules/index.ts**